 with white.
 The gray pigment is densest on the edges of the rhinophores

 and head but varies in intensity and distribution.
-In all animals, it
+The cardiac sack is

 branches of the digestive gland in the cerata range from olive green to

-formicaria is a rare species known from three animals found in
+formicaria was known from only three animals found in highly

 recorded in Hawaii from Kaneohe Bay, Oahu by Terry Gosliner.